SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/datahandlers/index.md

 [!code-xml[XML](../includes/socontactpanel-config.xml)]

 The `ContactEntityDataHandler` will fetch the ContactEntity from the web service.
-With the statement below, we use the name of the handler to retrieve the data from the carrier.
+With the statement below, we use the name of the handler to retrieve the data (create object) from the carrier.

 [!code-xml[XML](../includes/socontactpanel-config.xml?range=16)]

 The PageBuilder framework rendering mechanism gets the data onto the page by using data handlers.

-## How tos and tutorials
+## How-tos and tutorials

 * [How to use an existing data handler][1]
 * [How to add a custom data handler][2]